 Mabel Peters’s family were loyalists from New York who contributed substantially to the business and political life of New Brunswick.
 Her mother, Martha Hamm Lewis*, was the first woman to be admitted to the provincial Normal School.
 She taught for six years before marrying Alexander Nevers Peters, a Saint John newspaper manager turned retail grocer who later became a hotel proprietor.
 From such educated, entrepreneurial, middle-class roots came many social reformers such as Miss Peters.

-Her influence at the national level began in 1901 when she prepared a paper promoting vacation schools and playgrounds for the annual meeting of the National Council of Women of Canada.
+Her influence at the national level began in 1901 when she prepared a paper promoting vacation schools and playgrounds for the annual meeting of the National Council of Women of Canada [see Ishbel Maria Marjoribanks*].
 It was read by Mrs Arthurs, who also seconded the resolution that the council pledge itself to promote such schools, seen as a way to “overcome the evils of enforced idleness” by providing children with opportunities for “rational activity and healthy play.”
 The work thus initiated gained momentum in 1902 when the council formed a standing committee on vacation schools and supervised playgrounds and made Mabel its convenor.
 For the next 12 years she continued in this position, reporting annually to the council on the campaign to educate public opinion about playgrounds and to enlist the support of civic authorities.
-During this period there were steady gains: many communities established playgrounds with the assistance of local councils of women, moved on to set up broadly based playground associations, and then saw the playgrounds become the responsibility of the civic government.
+During this period there were steady gains: many communities established playgrounds with the assistance of local women’s councils, moved on to set up broadly based playground associations, and then saw the playgrounds become the responsibility of the civic government.

 It was not until 1906, however, that the first playground was initiated in Saint John.
 Mabel Peters had led the way as convenor of playgrounds for the Local Council of Women.
 For two months before its opening she supplied two local newspapers with articles extolling the benefits of playgrounds and worked in fund-raising and in gathering contributions of goods from city merchants.
 On opening day she was at the site early, pressing people into service; six weeks later she presided over the closing ceremony and had Mrs Arthurs join her on the platform.
 She continued to work toward making Saint John’s playgrounds a civic responsibility but was not always patient in her approach, threatening in 1908 to withdraw her involvement “if the City of St. John did not think it worthwhile to support this undertaking . . . which it was the duty of the city to carry on.”
 She nevertheless remained involved.
 In 1912 a playgrounds association was formed in Saint John, with Miss Peters as president and three playgrounds operating.